SPONSORED SCIENTIFIC RESEARCH PROGRAM

 Together with the high concentration of selenium in KAMUT® khorasan foods, these results may contribute to support the previous in vivo findings related to the anti-inflammatory activity and counteraction of oxidative stress by KAMUT® khorasan cereal foods.

-We have the first paper published and two major projects planned or underway in this important area of research.
+We have three papers published and one major project underway in this important area of research.

 6 D(I).
 Effect of Triticum turgidum subsp. turanicum wheat on irritable bowel syndrome: a double-blinded randomised dietary intervention trial (Sofi et al., Br J Nutr.
 2014 Jun; 111(11): 1992-1999) (Read Press Release)